harish040506/Team-Debuggers/README.md

 # Team-Debuggers
 Repository for AI-VERSE Hackathon (Anokha - 2026)

-Career Compass – Agentic AI Career Readiness Platform Team Name: Team Debuggers
+# Career Compass – Agentic AI Career Readiness Platform

-Team Lead: Harish Manukonda
-Track: Agentic AI
+**Track:** Agentic AI
+**Category:** Career Intelligence & Decision Support
-Status: Idea + Partial Implementation
+**Status:** Idea + Partial Implementation

+---

-1. Overview
+## 1. Overview

-Career Compass is an AI-driven career readiness and diagnosis platform designed to help final-year students and early-career professionals understand why they get rejected during job applications and what exactly they need to improve.
+Career Compass is an AI-driven career readiness and diagnosis platform designed for final-year students and early-career professionals preparing for technical roles.

-Instead of providing generic career advice or isolated test scores, Career Compass introduces a comparison-based evaluation approach.
+Instead of providing generic career advice or isolated test scores, Career Compass uses a comparison-based evaluation approach.
 The system benchmarks a user’s profile against profiles of candidates who actually get selected and surfaces hidden gaps that traditional tools fail to reveal.

-The platform follows an Agentic AI paradigm, where the system continuously:
+The platform follows an Agentic AI paradigm, where the system continuously understands the user’s profile, reasons over skills and role requirements, plans improvement actions, and provides actionable feedback.

-  a.
-Understands the user’s profile
-  b.
-Reasons over skills, roles, and market expectations
-  c.
-Plans personalized improvement paths
-  d.
-Provides actionable feedback and next steps
+---

-2. Problem Statement
+## 2. Problem Statement

 Hiring today operates as a black box.

-Many candidates:

-  a.
-Meet the stated job requirements
-  b.
-Perform reasonably well in tests
-  c.
-Still get rejected repeatedly

-Existing career platforms typically focus on:

-  a.
-Resume scoring
-  b.
-Aptitude tests
-  c.
-Generic skill recommendations

-However, these systems do not explain rejection in a comparative context.
-They fail to answer the most important question candidates have:

-“Why was someone else selected instead of me?”

-The lack of transparency leads to confusion, misdirected preparation, and repeated failure without clear feedback.
+Many candidates meet job requirements and perform reasonably well in tests, yet face repeated rejections without clear feedback.
+Existing platforms focus on resume scoring or aptitude tests but fail to explain how candidates compare against real competition.

+The core problem is the lack of comparative insight in career evaluation.

+---

+## 3. Core Insight

+Rejection is relative, not absolute.

+Candidates are evaluated against other candidates, not in isolation.
+Without understanding this comparison, users cannot identify the real gaps blocking their selection.

+Career Compass explicitly models this comparison.

+---

+## 4. Our Approach

+### Digital Twin vs Ghost Twin Framework

+- **Digital Twin:**
+  A structured representation of the user’s profile, including skills, education, role preferences, and assessment performance.

+- **Ghost Twin:**
+  An aggregated representation derived from profiles of candidates who have successfully cleared hiring processes.

+By comparing these two representations, the system identifies skill gaps, role-readiness mismatches, and hidden deficiencies that are not visible in standalone evaluations.

+---

+## 5. Dataset Utilized

+The project uses the **Entity Recognition in Resumes** dataset from Kaggle (JSON format).

+The dataset includes labeled resume entities such as:
+- Skills
+- Designation / Role
+- Education details
+- Experience and company mentions
+- Location and contact metadata

+This enables structured resume parsing and comparative profile construction.

+---

+## 6. System Capabilities

+- AI-based resume analysis for skill extraction
+- Digital Twin–based career gap diagnosis
+- Role-specific guidance and resume tailoring
+- 3-level adaptive skill assessment framework
+- Level-based feedback with targeted improvement suggestions
+- AI-powered mock interview module for communication evaluation

+The LLM component is used for reasoning and explanation, not as the core decision logic.

+---

+## 7. Agentic AI Alignment

+Career Compass follows a Think → Plan → Act loop:

+- **Think:** Analyze user profile and assessment outcomes
+- **Plan:** Identify gaps and decide next evaluation steps
+- **Act:** Deliver assessments, feedback, and readiness guidance

+This enables adaptive behavior instead of static responses.

+---

+## 8. Current Implementation Status

+This project is partially implemented.

+Completed and in-progress components include:
+- Resume parsing and entity extraction logic
+- Assessment flow design with level-based progression
+- UI mockups and prototype user journey
+- Initial backend logic and architecture setup

+Screenshots and demo visuals are included for reference.

+---

+## 9. Planned Enhancements

+- Full Digital Twin vs Ghost Twin comparative scoring
+- Success Probability estimation based on benchmark gaps
+- Expanded interview evaluation and feedback loop
+- Iterative improvement tracking across attempts

+---

+## 10. Why This Solution is Different

+Career Compass differs from existing platforms by:
+- Explaining rejection in a comparative context
+- Using real selection benchmarks instead of generic advice
+- Focusing on diagnosis before guidance
+- Treating career readiness as an evolving, adaptive process

+---

+## 11. Conclusion

+Career Compass aims to transform career preparation from guesswork into an explainable, data-driven process.
+By modeling both the candidate and the competition, the system provides clarity where existing tools fall short.

+This project demonstrates a structured application of Agentic AI for real-world decision support.